-About firmware updates for Intel-based Macs
+Archived - About firmware updates for Intel-based Macs

-Firmware updates can be found at Apple Downloads or by choosing Software Update from the Apple () menu.
+- Locate the appropriate update for your Mac at Apple Downloads or by choosing Software Update from the Apple () menu.

 - Hold down the power button until the power indicator light flashes, then release it.
-A long tone will be heard, then a gray screen with an Apple logo appears.
+You will hear a long tone and then see a gray screen with an Apple logo.
 There is a progress bar under the logo.
-As the progress bar moves, your firmware is being updated.
+Installation takes a few minutes.

-Important: Do not unplug, shutdown, or restart your computer while the update is taking place.
+Important: Don't unplug, shutdown, or restart your computer while the update is taking place.
 Interrupting a firmware update can render your computer unusable.
 If this happens, take your machine to an Apple store or authorized service provider or perform the recovery yourself using another Macintosh computer to download the Firmware Restoration CD disk image from http://www.apple.com/support/downloads/.
 This software allows you to create a CD which you can use to restore your machine to working order.

-If there is an installation issue
+If there's an installation issue

 In the unlikely case that your computer displays a black screen after starting up, you can restore your computer's firmware back to factory condition.
 Follow the directions to restore your firmware.

 Important: An Intel-based Mac's hard disk must be formatted with the GUID partition scheme to apply a firmware update.
 Intel-based Macs are shipped this way from the factory.
-If you have reformatted your hard drive, you should check which scheme your hard disk is currently using before applying a firmware update.
+If you've reformatted your hard drive, you should check which scheme your hard disk is currently using before applying a firmware update.

-Note: If you are applying a firmware update using a version of Mac OS X earlier than version 10.5, you cannot apply firmware updates on a computer that starts up from a software RAID (Redundant Array of Independent Disks) volume.
-If you are starting up from a software RAID volume, you must start up from a storage device other than a software RAID volume to apply this update.
+Note: If you're applying a firmware update using a version ofOS X earlier than version 10.5, you can't apply firmware updates on a computer that starts up from a software RAID volume.
+If you're starting up from a software RAID volume, you must start up from a storage device other than a software RAID volume to apply the update.